MrOmachi/Portfolio-Microverse/README.md

 ## Getting Started

-**This project includes linters for Reporting errors in HTML, CSS and An open-source, automated tool for improving the quality of web pages, which has audits for performance, accessibility, progressive web apps, SEO and more.**
+**This is a portfolio project that includes linters for Reporting errors in HTML, CSS and An open-source, automated tool for improving the quality of web pages, which has audits for performance, accessibility, progressive web apps, SEO and more.**

 To get a local copy up and running follow these simple example steps.